fgrehm/vagrant-lxc/CONTRIBUTING.md

 ### Please read before contributing

+* If you have an issue with base boxes, please create it on https://github.com/fgrehm/vagrant-lxc-base-boxes, this repository is for the Vagrant plugin only.

 * Try not to post questions in the issues tracker.
 I will probably answer you but I'll most likely close the issue right away and will continue the discussion with the issue closed.
-If you have any questions about the plugin, make sure you go through the [Wiki](https://github.com/fgrehm/vagrant-lxc/wiki) pages first (specially the [Troubleshooting Section](https://github.com/fgrehm/vagrant-lxc/wiki/Troubleshooting)) and if you still need answers please ask a question on [Stack Overflow](http://stackoverflow.com/questions/tagged/vagrant-lxc) using the `vagrant-lxc` tag on it so that I get notified :)
+If you have any questions about the plugin, make sure you go through the [Wiki](https://github.com/fgrehm/vagrant-lxc/wiki) pages first (specially the [Troubleshooting Section](https://github.com/fgrehm/vagrant-lxc/wiki/Troubleshooting)) and if you still need answers please ask a question on [Stack Overflow](http://stackoverflow.com/questions/tagged/vagrant-lxc) using the `vagrant` / `lxc` tag on it so that I get notified :)

-* Please do a small search on the issues tracker before submitting your issue to check if it was already reported / fixed.
+* Please do a search on the issues tracker before submitting your issue to check if it was already reported / fixed.

 * When reporting a bug, please include **all** information that you can get